Frienderman/Repolicate/README.md

 Logged in as username@example.com
 ```

+##### Clone Repository

-These instructions will assume you have github configured, open a terminal and run:
+These instructions will assume you have github configured, open a terminal and clone the Repolicate repository by running:

 ```bash
 git clone https://github.com/Frienderman/Repolicate.git
 cd Repolicate
 ```
+##### Create Heroku Project

 Create a project with heroku by running: